ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 see ([vue.config.js file](https://github.com/ibm-cloud-architecture/refarch-eda-store-simulator/blob/master/webapp/vue.config.js))
 to start `yarn serve` and access the UI connected to the simulator backend.

-We recommend use docker to run nodejs to avoid potential conflicts with your local deployment.
+We recommend using docker to run nodejs to avoid potential conflicts with your local deployment.
 So the first time you start the node container do the following:

-The following was lastly tested on 9/30/2021 so migrating to vue 4.5.14 and nodejs v14.15.0
+The following was lastly tested on 9/30/2021 so migrating to vuejs 4.5.14 and nodejs v14.15.0

 ```sh
 # Under webapp folder